brow/balbuzard/README.md

 # Balbuzard

 Balbuzard is a 36-key keyboard with a PCB.
-This repository contains the Ergogen configuration that generates the PCB.
+This repository contains the [Ergogen](https://github.com/mrzealot/ergogen) configuration that generates the PCB file.

 ## Usage